MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Remarks

 If a putback position is available, the member function decrements the next pointer for the input buffer and returns `traits_type::`[to_int_type](../standard-library/char-traits-struct.md#to_int_type)( `*`[gptr](#gptr)).
-However, it is not always possible to determine the last character read so that it can be captured in the state of the current buffer.
+However, it isn't always possible to determine the last character read so that it can be captured in the state of the current buffer.
 If this is true, then the function returns [pbackfail](#pbackfail).
-To avoid this situation, keep track of the character to put back and call `sputbackc(ch)`, which will not fail provided you don't call it at the beginning of the stream and you don't try to put back more than one character.
+To avoid this situation, keep track of the character to put back and call `sputbackc(ch)`, which won't fail provided you don't call it at the beginning of the stream and you don't try to put back more than one character.

 ### Example